reneeter123/enableradio-allvehicles/README.md

 # Enable Radio for All Vehicles

-Grand Theft Auto V's enable radio for all vehicles mod.
+Enables all vehicles to listen to the radio.